-In this mode, incoming client connections hit the jetNEXUS Load Balancer, which then opens new and separate connections to the back-end servers (aka ‘Content Servers’ or ‘Real Servers’).
-This means that clients never communicate directly with the back-end servers, allowing jetNEXUS to securely publish applications via the web.
-In a two-legged mode, jetNEXUS can be set up with one-leg in the DMZ and one-leg in the internal network to ensure unauthenticated connections never make it into your internal network.
+In reverse proxy, incoming client connections hit the jetNEXUS Load Balancer, which then opens new and separate connections to the back-end servers (aka ‘Content Servers’ or ‘Real Servers’).
+This means that clients never communicate directly with the back-end servers, allowing edgeNEXUS to securely publish applications via the web.
+In a two-legged mode, edgeNEXUS can be set up with one-leg in the DMZ and one-leg in the internal network to ensure unauthenticated connections never make it into your internal network.

 By acting as a Reverse Proxy, jetNEXUS is able to intercept application traffic and offload processes from application servers in order to improve performance, carrying out tasks like SSL Offload, Compression and Caching far more efficiently than the servers themselves.